The Emergency (Ireland): Attitudes to the Holocaust

 Elements of Irish public opinion were markedly different in their treatment of the Axis powers.
 A Limerick Leader editorial in 1945 noted that, "The campaign against war criminals is strangely confined to those who happen to fight on the wrong side."
 However it continued to say that Allied atrocities cannot excuse the monstrous barbarism of the Reich.

 According to some sources, it appears that there was official indifference from the political establishment to the Jewish victims of the Holocaust during and after the war.
 This was despite De Valera having knowledge of the crimes committed against Jewish victims of the Holocaust as early as 1943.
 Other sources report that De Valera was so aware in 1942 and the government sought to secure the release of Jews from then.
 After the war had ended, Jewish groups had difficulty in getting refugee status for Jewish children – whilst at the same time, a plan to bring over four hundred Catholic children from the Rhineland encountered no difficulties.
 The Department of Justice explained in 1948 that:

 It has always been the policy of the Minister for Justice to restrict the admission of Jewish aliens, for the reason that any substantial increase in our Jewish population might give rise to an anti-Semitic problem.

 However, De Valera over-ruled the Department of Justice and the 150 refugee Jewish children were brought to Ireland in 1948.
 Earlier, in 1946, 100 Jewish children from Poland were brought to Clonyn Castle in County Meath by a London Jewish charity.

 Irish victims of the Holocaust

-Esther Steinberg and her Paris-born, Belgian-fathered son Leon were the only known Irish victims of the Holocaust, dying in Auschwitz having been transported there from Paris in 1942.
+Six Irish Jews are known to have been murdered in the Holocaust: Ettie Steinberg (born in Carpathian Ruthenia, lived in Dublin 1925–37), her Belgian-born husband Wojtech Gluck and their son Leon Gluck, who were all murdered at Auschwitz in 1942; Isaac Shishi, killed at Viekšniai, Lithuania in 1941; and siblings Ephraim and Jeanne (Lena) Saks, murdered at Auschwitz in 1944.
+Shishi and the Sakses were all born in Dublin but moved to continental Europe before war broke out.
+Six Stolpersteine commemorate them in Donore Avenue.